-In 2021 he signed with the Twins, made 19 poor starts and was traded to the Cardinals, where he made 11 much better starts.
+In 2021, he signed with the Twins, made 19 poor starts, and they traded him to the Cardinals, where he made 11 much better starts.

 As a Blue Jay, he was 59-41 with a 3.88 ERA in 135 games, 127 stars.
 He’s 9th all-time in franchise wins and one of six Jays pitchers to have a 20-win season.